SystemDataRecorder

 Cleanagents

-Built Android app for self-employed cleaners across Germany and Austria, soon acquired by Helpling.de
+Built this Android app that supports self-employed cleaners across Germany & Austria, the app was quickly acquired by Helping.de

 City Council Decision-Making

-Helped #1 E-Government vendor in Netherlands and Belgium develop several modules for council decision-making platform
+Helped the #1 E-Government vendor in both the Netherlands and Belgium develop several key modules for their council decision-making platform